New Patients (918) 262-4731

 Are Porcelain Dental Crowns Right for You?

 Dental patients today are looking for the most natural-looking results.
 However, not every dentist is as equipped as Dr. Henrich to be able to provide the best restorations possible.
-For example, a dentist may often recommend porcelain dental crowns to achieve the most natural look, and greatest long term durability.
-However, their office might not provide this type of material or can’t follow through with the best results.
+For example, other dentists will recommend porcelain dental crowns to achieve the most natural look and long term durability.
+However, their office might outsource the process and add hidden costs because of it.

 Fortunately, Henrich Dental provides beautiful porcelain dental crowns using the most modern tools and software.
-Porcelain crowns are stain-resistant and will blend beautifully with your smile.
+Our porcelain crowns are stain-resistant and will blend beautifully with your smile.
 Every restoration we provide will match the color of your teeth to create a flawless result.
-Porcelain is a ceramic material that is both strong and aesthetically pleasing.
+Porcelain is a ceramic compound that is both strong and looks like your real enamel.

 dental crowns in Tulsa Oklahoma